[Last updated January 2014]

 In our experience, buying real estate is the best way to approach this.
 It almost always results in you having to file a local tax return.
 Depending on the property it may also be an opportunity to store precious metals outside your home country with or without a change of tax residency.
 This is a particularly attractive option for American citizens as we discuss in our section strategies for US citizens.

 At present, the world is a pretty easy place to move around and change tax residency as described.
 Many countries have specific policies in place to entice you to move there.
 But it hasn’t always been like this and it may not be like this in the future, and probably not when you most need it.
+The present era of relatively free global movement could end abruptly due to war, capital controls, stricter visa barriers, or other negative factors.

-You may change your tax residency only to find your new country introduces or increases CGT on precious metals.
+You may successfully change your tax residency only to find your new country introduces or increases CGT on precious metals.
 Thus, to an extent internationalizing is a moving target.
 For example, at present Germany has zero CGT on gold and silver but if the European Union (EU) decides to harmonize CGT rules across the eurozone that might change.
 The EU has already harmonised value-added tax (VAT) rules and Germany raised its VAT on silver from 7% to 19% as of January 2014 in line with EU directives.

 Another issue is reciprocal tax treaties.
 Things may be OK now, but rules can change.
 Using Germany and UK as an example the present conditions are relatively benign.
 You could have your metals stored in UK whilst being subject to German tax rules.
 If you sell your precious metals within the UK your CGT will thus be zero.

 But what is to stop the UK and Germany from modifying their tax treaty?
 They could decide to exclude precious metals or to make any other arbitrary changes.
-We believe it is both politically and practically easier to change tax treaties rather than domestic tax rules.
+It is both politically and practically easier to change tax treaties rather than domestic tax rules.
 Therefore unless they’re currently in a tax free zone / bonded warehouse, you should store your metals where you prefer to be liable for CGT.

 Some countries have special programs to entice foreigners to move themselves and their assets there.
 Here are links to two for your further research and due diligence.
 Your mileage as a precious metal investor will vary but availing of these programs may add an interesting twist to internationalizing your financial self.